 - be enrolled in an eligible unit of study by the census date for that unit.

-- not have already borrowed up to your FEE-HELP limit.
+- not have already borrowed up to your HELP Loan limit.

-It is a student's responsibility to keep track of their FEE-HELP balance and to notify the University if there is insufficient FEE-HELP balance remaining to cover tuition fees.
-You can check your FEE-HELP usage and balance in myUniAssist.
-There is a time lag between census date and when your information on myUniAssist is updated, so to work out your current balance you may need to add any units you have recently enrolled/are currently enrolled in to the total shown on myUniAssist.
-Please visit Study Assist for further information on tracking your HELP debt.
+Please note, there is a time lag between census date and when your information on myHELPbalance is updated, so to work out your current balance you may need to add any units you have recently enrolled/are currently enrolled in to the total shown on myHELPbalance.

 Applying for FEE-HELP